 - – The student at this point has likely never seen a density function, let alone manipulated one.
 Distributions are abstract concepts that basically mean that the histogram of their data will have a particular shape to it.
 For example, data are normally distributed if the histogram is bell shaped.
 The instructor says something about a mean, but I only have one mean!
 How can it be bell shaped?
 Apparently if I did a bunch of experiments it would be bell shaped, but I only did one.

-- – This is simply never defined, or even alluded to.
+- – A statistic is a function of the data, but this is simply never defined, or even alluded to.
 The sampling distribution is discussed only with reference to the mean.
 In fact, if you ask most students, they will reflexively identify the sampling distribution concept with the mean of a sample.
 The idea that, say, a median or any arbitrary function of the data has a sampling distribution is foreign to them.
 Many of them will define a sampling distribution as some variant of “the thing your mean comes from in a hypothesis test”

 For obvious reasons, this definition is never provided.
 Instead, the instructor will conduct a thought experiment in which we hypothetically collect data many times and plot the mean of each sample.
 This will, the central limit theorem assures us, look bell shaped.
 Researchers who have been immersed in statistics for most of their working lives might not appreciate just how abstract this “drawing many hypothetical samples” business really is, but to a student with no technical background, giving them only this vague handwavy hypothetical repeated experiment business just leaves them hopelessly lost in the dark.
 There’s nothing for them to grapple or reason with.
 Certainly, they can’t use it to extrapolate beyond what they’ve been taught.